18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 A top foodie destination, we relished our time in Penang exploring the local food specialties.

-Penang’s Asam Laksa is an experience to have ranked by CNN as one of the world’s 50 best foods.
+Penang’s Asam Laksa is an experience to have been ranked by CNN as one of the world’s 50 best foods.

 Penang’s rich and fascinating history has produced other delectable dishes like our favorite, char kway teow or stir fry flat rice noodles.

-And sweets like cendol, tambun biscuits and unique juices are all part of the Penang foodie experience.
+And sweets like cendol, tambun biscuits, and unique juices are all part of the Penang foodie experience.

 A half day culinary tour of Georgetown, the historic center of Penang, is a great way to visit and taste the local culture.